LukasArvidsson/udacity-datastruct-algo/project-1/performance.md

 ### Task 3

-The program should run in O(2n) if not considering the runtime of the built in python functions like sorted.
+The program should run in O(3n) if not considering the runtime of the built in python functions like sorted.
+This since the program has three for loops

 ### Task 4

-The program should run in O(4n) if not considering the runtime of the built in python functions
+The program should run in O(4n) if not considering the runtime of the built in python functions..